Joana311/web-scraping/notes.md

 ## Todo

     [ ] find a better way to request the 4mb data used in AddNewExerciseModal, look into streaming.
+        [ ] try to export it as pageprops for a static page with getStaticProps.

     [ ] close workouts automatically in a smart way. (or maybe just prompt when they open the app)